HardisonCo/.github/international/latvia/lv-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with lv_Health systems in Latvia.
+This document outlines how HMS-EDU is integrated with lv-health systems in Latvia.